 Can Ricotta Cookies be Frozen?

-Yes they can be, just be sure to let the icing firm up before freezing.
-Place the cookies in a single layer on a cookie sheet and freeze, once frozen transfer the cookies to an airtight container.
+Yes they can be frozen, although I think it is better to freeze them without the frosting.
+Place the cookies in a single layer on a cookie sheet and freeze, once frozen transfer the cookies to an airtight freezer safe container.

 Thawing the Frozen Cookies